Ledisi: LeSun Music and Listen Back Entertainment

 In 1999, Ledisi co-founded the independent record label LeSun Music with musician Sundra Manning.
 The name is derived from the first names of Ledisi and Sundra.
 The record label distributed a total of three albums: Soulsinger (2000), Feeling Orange but Sometimes Blue, Ledisi and Anibade Live Recordings Vol. 1 (2003), and reissue edition titled Soulsinger: The Revival (2003).
 The label became defunct in 2006.
 In January 2019, Ledisi founded another independent record label called Listen Back Entertainment.
 The label's distributor is BMG Rights Management.
 The company has distributed Ledisi's albums including The Wild Card (2020), Ledisi Live at the Troubadour (2021), Ledisi Sings Nina (2021), Good Life (2024), The Crown (2025), and For Dinah (2025).

 Production companies

-In 2014, Ledisi founded a production company called Ledhead Productions.
+In 2005, Ledisi founded a production company called Ledhead Productions.
 In September 2016, Ledisi started another production company called Fig Street Films.
 In 2019, the company produced Ledisi: The Legend of Little Girl Blue, a stage production about the lives of Ledisi and Nina Simone.
 On November 28, 2020, Fig Street Films produced a live concert special titled Ledisi Live: A Tribute to Nina Simone, which aired on American television network PBS.
-In 2020, Ledisi co-founded Chinweya Publishing Company.
+In 2019, Ledisi co-founded Chinwe'ya Publishing Company.
 The company published Ledisi's third book Don't Ever Lose Your Walk: How to Embrace Your Journey, which was released in January 2020.